Pirate-Hunter-Zoro/Digital-Twins/README.md

     ```bash
     bash slurm_jobs/world_4_embedder_gauntlet/launch_full_gauntlet.sh
     ```
 3.  **World 2 - Run Full Analysis Pipeline**: Once you have a champion vectorizer from World 4, you can run the entire World 2 pipeline with a single command.
-This script will automatically handle the three-stage process in the correct order:
+This script will automatically handle the multi-stage process in the correct order:
     1. Train the custom `HierarchicalPatientEncoder`.
-    2. Use the trained encoder to compute nearest neighbors.
+    2. Use the trained encoder to compute and save the full ranked list of neighbors for every patient.
-    3. Examine the neighbors and generate correlation plots.
+    3. Examine the k-nearest and k-farthest neighbors and generate correlation plots.
+    4. Generate detailed plots for individual patient neighborhoods.
     <!-- end list -->
     ```bash
     bash slurm_jobs/world_2_neighbor_analysis/launch_world2_pipeline_grid.sh